fredrikbaberg/hassio-addons/octoprint-klipper/README.md

-# Next version of OctoPrint add-on for Home Assistant, with Klipper.
+# OctoPrint add-on for Home Assistant, with Klipper.

 **This version is in early development.**